taidanh/taidanh/README.md

 # 👋 Hi, I’m @taidanh
-- 👀 I’m interested in programming languages, compilers, Rust 🦀, games
+- 👀 I’m interested in Neovim, programming languages, compilers, Rust 🦀, games
 - 🌱 I’m currently learning about compilers, computer architecture, game dev, web dev
 - 💞️ I’m looking to collaborate on aynthing interesting, especially if it's in Rust
 - 📚 You can learn more about what I'm up to on my [GH Site](https://taidanh.github.io/digital-cv/)